Six Facts About Newborn Sleep: What You Should Know

 Now, I’m not saying that sleep deprivation is a good thing.
 It’s not.
 In fact, a lack of sleep can definitely contribute to the “baby blues” and is not at all helpful if you’re dealing with Post Partum Depression.
 Unfortunately, your baby doesn’t know any of this.

-Now, I’ve talked about why your newborn baby won’t sleep before, and if you’re expecting (or just had a baby-congratulations!), it helps to have a realistic perspective:
+If you’re expecting (or just had a baby-congratulations!), it helps to have a realistic perspective:

 1. Newborns Need To Feed Around the Clock